patrick-rotsaert/zoo/zoo/spider/README.md

 ## Quick start

 Please checkout the code in [example_controller.cpp](examples/example_controller/example_controller.cpp).
-It demonstrates the capabilities that this library provides.
+It demonstrates the capabilities of this library.

-To test this application, run it as follows:
+To test the example application, build and run it as follows:
 ```shell
 DOCROOT=/tmp/myfiles
 mkdir -p ${DOCROOT}